When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

-This intermediate-level course is intended to help human services and healthcare professionals better understand the influence of cultural factors on IPV and, in turn, help them to be prepared for culturally responsive work with clients affected by IPV.
+This basic-level course is intended to help human services and healthcare professionals better understand the influence of cultural factors on IPV and, in turn, help them to be prepared for culturally responsive work with clients affected by IPV.
 At times, the focus on culture targets negative attributes that contribute to the occurrence of IPV; however, this course describes cultural factors as they relate to strengths and barriers in the cycle of IPV.

 The course begins with an overview of IPV consequences, IPV assessment, and the cycle of abuse.
 The course then describes common myths and facts about IPV that apply to all cultures and those myths and facts that relate to specific cultures.
 The course provides information on the impact of cultural stereotypes on services delivery and barriers to help seeking.
 The discussion about these barriers includes information about racial loyalty, family and community pressures, and faith and religious beliefs about IPV, along with barriers to seeking help associated with discriminatory treatment, the criminal justice system, and immigration status.
 The course then details practices that improve cultural responsiveness in direct practice with clients, and practices at the mezzo and macro levels of community engagement.
 Case scenarios throughout the course illuminate how culture connects with intimate partner violence and how practitioners can better respond to the needs of diverse populations and help practitioners grow in their ability to consider cultural context when engaging and working with diverse communities experiencing IPV.